ppebb/ppebb/README.md

 # Hello There
-I write code that no one asked for!
+I write "niche code" (code that no one asked for)!

-Please contribute or else I will cry.
+Contributions welcome or w/e.

 ---
 <p align="center">